 List of content you will read in this article:

-Before Linux, we were all relying on the Unix operating system that was developed around the 1970s at Bell Labs by renowned people Ken Thompson, Dennis Ritchie, and others.
+Before moving to Linux, we were all relying on the Unix operating system that was developed around the 1970s at Bell Labs by renowned people Ken Thompson, Dennis Ritchie, and others.
 There were a lot of similarities between Unix and Linux.
-Both the operating systems provide almost similar tools for interface, programming, filesystem layouts, and major components.
+Both the operating systems provide almost similar tools for the interface, programming, filesystem layouts, and major components.
 However, we have come across various operating systems that are similar to Unix but none of them are as stable and reliable as Linux is.
 Linux has gained much popularity and has come a long way in every developer's life.
 There is no task that you cannot accomplish using the Linux environment, tools, and features.

 Linux is secure, robust, simple, and an extensible operating system that allows developers to accomplish even complex tasks with very simple commands.
 In this article, we will highlight Linux, how it is different from other OS, its advantages, limitations, who uses Linux, and other various key things.